U.S. job gains smallest in six months, wage growth firming

 Beijing warned on Friday it was fully prepared to respond with a “fierce counter strike” of fresh trade measures if Washington followed through with President Donald Trump’s threat to slap tariffs on an additional $100 billion in Chinese goods.

-U.S. stocks were trading lower and the dollar fell against a basket of currencies.
-Prices for U.S. Treasuries rose.
+U.S. stocks tumbled, with the Dow Jones Industrial Average falling 650 points, or 2.6 percent.
+The dollar weakened against a basket of currencies and U.S. Treasury prices rose.

-Economists do not see an impact on hiring in the near-term from the stock market selloff, which has caused a tightening in financial conditions.
+Economists do not see an impact on hiring in the near term from the stock market selloff, which has caused a tightening in financial conditions.

 While the weather dampened hiring last month, it did not have an impact on hours worked.
 The average workweek held at 34.5 hours.
 That together with the modest job gains and increase in average hourly earnings boosted a proxy for take-home pay.

-“This morning’s figures may suggest a little less momentum heading into the second quarter, but taken with other data, the continued expansion in total hours worked points to a modest acceleration in activity this quarter, provided we manage to avoid shooting ourselves in the foot on trade policy,” said Michael Feroli, an economist at JPMorgan.
+“This morning’s figures may suggest a little less momentum heading into the second quarter, but taken with other data, the continued expansion in total hours worked points to a modest acceleration in activity this quarter, provided we manage to avoid shooting ourselves in the foot on trade policy,” said Michael Feroli, an economist at JPMorgan in New York.

 The economy appears to have slowed in the first quarter, with gross domestic product growth estimates mostly below a 2 percent annualized rate.
-Growth in the January-March period tends to be weak because of a seasonal quirk.
+Growth in the January-March period tends to be weak for seasonal reasons.

 The economy grew at a 2.9 percent pace in the fourth quarter.
-Growth this year is seen bolstered by a $1.5 trillion income tax cut package and increased government spending, which economists say will offset some of the impact from the stock market gyrations.
+Growth this year is seen bolstered by a $1.5 trillion income tax cut package and increased government spending, which economists say will offset some of the impact from the stock market’s gyrations.

 The unemployment rate has hovered at 4.1 percent since October as people piled into the labor market.
 The labor force participation rate, or the proportion of working-age Americans who have a job or are looking for one, slipped one-tenth of a percentage point to 62.9 percent in March after rising to a five-month high of 63.0 percent in February.